curlygirltech/Diverge/README.md

 Discographi

 ## Project Description
-This web app allows the user to search an artist, group, or album to see the bio, genre and social media of that artist.
+This web app allows the user to search an artist or group to see the bio, genre and social media of that artist.

 ## API and Data Sample
 ```